KakitZhu-17/CS283/2-StudentDB/a2-questions.md

     - Please explain why the file size reported by the `ls` command was 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?

-        > **ANSWER:** this may be due to how lseek and ls works. lseek goes to the byte you want to go to which could be EOF or beyond and ls reports the size as the byte we are accessing.
+        > **ANSWER:** this may be due to how lseek and ls works. lseek goes to the byte you want to go to which could be EOF or beyond and ls reports the size as the byte we are accessing or writing to.

     -   Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?

-        > **ANSWER:** it remains unchanged in the beginning becausee the disk doesn;t have to allocate space for ID =1 ,2, 3 but once we do 63 we are writing into a further(unallocated space) into the file which means the disk has to allocate space for it which causes the change in size.
+        > **ANSWER:** it remains unchanged in the beginning becausee the disk doesn't have to allocate that much space/memory for ID =1 ,2, 3 but once we do 64 we are writing into a much further(unallocated) space into the file which causes the disk to allocate much more space then ID 1,2,3 for it causing the change in size.

     - Now lets add one more student with a large student ID number  and see what happens: